Social Listening Query Builder

 To create your Brand Health Topic:

-- Enter your brand name as the Topic Title.
+3. Enter your brand name as the Topic Title.

-- Select all the networks available for your sources.
+5. Select all the networks available for your sources.
 You don’t know what you don’t know, so while you might not have an active social account on say, Tumblr, there might be conversations happening there related to your brand.
 Don’t limit yourself to a particular network unless it’s a part of your social strategy.

-- Enter Facebook Pages in the Select Facebook Pages box.
+Enter Facebook Pages in the Select Facebook Pages box.
 Think about adding Facebook Pages for local news and media outlets, national news outlets and other public Facebook Pages that might make a mention of your brand or business.
 Make sure to add your own Facebook Page.
 There is a 250 Page limit.

 Before you start thinking about the keywords and other terms you want to add to your query, it’s important to understand the type of data you’ll be listening to with the networks you selected.
 Let’s break down what each network provides:

-- Facebook - you can’t listen to the entire network, you have to select certain pages to listen to instead.
+- Facebook - you can’t listen to the entire network.
+You have to select certain pages to listen to instead.

-- LinkedIn - you can listen to mentions associated with a page you own.
+- LinkedIn - You can listen to mentions associated with a page you own.
 To learn more about querying LinkedIn, see this Help Center article.

-- Tumblr - you can listen to this network in its entirety.
+- Tumblr - You can listen to this network in its entirety.

-- Web - this isn’t the entire web.
+- Web - This isn’t the entire web.
 This looks at a curated list of websites from Social Gist.

-Ok, let’s build your query.
+Now build your query.
 To start building your query:

 - Enter keywords you want to include in the Included keywords box.
 You can choose from: